O JARGON BUSTER

 - Pre-marked map

-- At an event with pre-marked maps, you do not get a map at
+- At an event with pre-marked maps, you do not get a map

-Instead, you pick up a map complete with your course just after the Start.
+at registration.
+Instead, you pick up a map complete

-This means that the organisers have to provide a map with a course on
+organisers have to provide a map with a course on for

-which is more trouble and expense than just providing a few Master maps.
+each competitor, which is more trouble and expense than

-Pre-marked maps are usually used at Regional
+Pre-marked maps are the norm nowadays at event the

 - Protractor compass